 a guide, an assistance which I cannot succeed in obtaining, even to show me some ruined churches.

 William Martin Leake - Travels in northern Greece - 1835

 The town had a square layout with a north-south main street which divided it into two sections; the larger one included the forum, marketplace and public baths; the smaller one was mainly residential with the exception of the praetorium, a guest house for state officials.
 The street was paved in the IIIrd century AD; in the late IVth century the size of the town shrank and walls were built along the main street by using materials taken from existing buildings, including decorated blocks from a basilica in the forum.

 The praetorium consisted of a limited number of small bedchambers, a large dining room and two taverns; the guests and the customers of the taverns could use large lavatories placed in a separate partially covered courtyard; because there are some thirty seats, it is likely that the facility was used also by temporary visitors; a fountain was located at the centre of the lavatories; flushing water ran under the benches.

 The residential area behind the praetorium was occupied by a series of large houses which have been named after statues, mosaics or inscriptions which were found there; while the lavatories show that ancient Greeks and Romans had a relaxed approach to corporeal needs, some of the works of art found in these houses show that they also had a relaxed approach to sex.
 According to the most common account the union of Zeus (in the form of a swan) with Leda, resulted in the birth of Helen of Troy.
-During the Renaissance this subject attracted the attention of many painters (one for all Tintoretto - it opens in another window), but they never dared to portray the actual act in such a realistic manner.
+At Dion, as well as in Pompeii and Herculaneum it was depicted in a very realistic way.